 Design Thinking or Design Approach is now at the centre of interest in places you would not normally associate it with.
 Harvard School of Business invites Service Designers to talk about their methodology.
-Banks, financial institutions and government agencies brings on designers or simply acquire whole design studios realizing what design has to offer.
-Last time design received so much attention was about 100 years ago when Bauhaus and Modernism was born.
+Banks, financial institutions and government agencies bring on designers or simply acquire whole design studios realizing what design has to offer.
+Last time design received so much attention was about 100 years ago when Bauhaus and Modernism were born.
 Why now all of the sudden design become the go-to solution for all the problems that we face?
-I think the answer lays in the approach to problem solving.
+I think the answer lays in the approach to problem-solving.

 About Service Design

 I don't exactly recall when or where I first saw term Service Design, however, I do know that it changed my perspective, and I realized that with Service Design—which is not yet another design speciality—I can combine all my skills and processes into an inter-disciplinary set.
 I saw the other day Mark Stickdorn (co-authour of "This is Design Thinking" book) speaking on the separation of UX, UI, IxD, and the whole array of sub-disciplines that we now have present.
 One of the key ideas of Service Design is the ability to cross channels or silos in order to create a seamless experience.
 Mark pointed out—I could not agree more—that somehow we put back a similar silos structure—UX Design, Interaction Design, UI Design, or any X Design for that matter—dividing again, instead of removing barriers.
 Service Design Approach is about co-creating—not collaborating.
 When you co-create, you work as one.